How to Approach the Quareia Course

 Journals and exercises

 Each lesson potentially has a combination of exercises, journal keeping, computer logs, and most have experiments.
-When you are directed to put something into your journal, it refers to handwriting in a physical journal.
+When you are directed to put something into your journal, it usually refers to handwriting in a physical journal.
+You can also then type it into a computer file if you wish.
 Even if you do not wish to be mentored, the handwriting work with the journal is important, as it is a pre cursor exercise to learning how to achieve ‘contacted writing’, and is also an element in learning how to empower sigils.
+If you have serious hand problems, then simply use computer journals.

 If you wish to be mentored through the initiate and adept section, there are some things you need to keep in mind.
 Acceptance for mentoring is dependent upon your work records.
 For this reason, follow the instructions in each lesson in regards to note taking, essay writing and other written tasks.
 Each module you study should have its own journal (a basic soft back exercise book will suffice), and with each entry, ensure that the lesson name and number is on the top of the page.